 Student Poster Contest

-From March 18, to April 13, 2025
+From March 31, to April 26, 2026

 Marc H. Choko Scholarships

-Annual Design Competition Organized by the SDGQ
+Annual Design Competition Organized by SDGQ

-This annual competition, in its eleventh edition, is intended for students enrolled in a graphic design program in a college or university that is officially recognized by the Québec government.
+This annual competition, in its twelfth edition, is intended for students enrolled in a graphic design program in a college or university that is officially recognized by the Québec government.
 It aims to develop their skills and encourage them to work in the field of poster design, especially in the context of promoting a cause for the common good.

-For the 2024-2025 contest, SDGQ decided to team up with Humanity & Inclusion
+For the 2025-2026 contest, SDGQ decided to team up with Equiterre

 Selection criteria